GregNicholas/FS-Kanban-Guru/README.md

 ### What I learned

 I learned a lot while building this project!
-I wanted to take on a challenging project and build it from scratch.
+I wanted to take on a challenging project and build it from the ground up.
 I used this project as an opportunity to strengthen some skills:

-- I used TypeScript, which I had only made smaller projects with before.
-When I first used TypeScript, it seemed a bit tedious, but the more I work with it, the more I have been able to see benefits that lead to a better developer experience.
+- Developed with React and TypeScript, which I had only made smaller projects with before.
+When I first used TypeScript, it seemed a bit tedious, but the more I work with it, the more I have been able to see benefits that lead to a better developer experience, fewer errors and easier debugging.
 - I learned and used Redux for the first time.
 During the original frontend process, I took a break and worked on a small demo app on the side to learn redux and redux toolkit.
 - I was going to use React Context for state, which I had used before, but as I was thinking out how to put it together, I thought, this would be the perfect time to learn Redux.
 So I went ahead and built out the structure and style, then dove into Redux.
 - I used tailwind for the first time while building this.
 - After I had the frontend complete, I worked on some other projects that included backends.
 Comfortable with that, I decided to use MongoDB as it would be simple and efficient for this app.
 It was an interesting challenge with a more complex data model with a Board consisting of its name and identifying attributes, columns, task objects, and subtask objects inside the tasks.
 - I added JWT Authentication so that users can create and save private boards.
+- Used @headlessui/react which works well with Tailwind, to animate the conditionally rendered forms.
 - to be continued...

 ### Things to add